 Sold internationally in select stores and online, RAGNHILD offers jackets, shirts, tote bags and dresses based around the brand’s foundation of female empowerment.
 According to the company’s website, the products are “designed to encourage women to be fearless and embrace their individuality.
 RAGNHILD is built on of the passion for quality craftsmanship, uniqueness, expression…most importantly, for women who want to stand out and make a memorable statement.”

-When asked about the origin of RAGNHILD, Johansson recalls an Academy a School of Fashion Construction/Draping/Flat Pattern class project in the fall of 2013.
+When asked about the origin of RAGNHILD, Johansson recalls an Academy of Art School of Fashion Construction/Draping/Flat Pattern class project in the fall of 2013.

 “At school, we had to make a bomber jacket,” she says.
 “We did the patterns and then sewed it.
 It was a really fun project that I enjoyed because I have always loved bomber jackets but never had one.
 Then we got to choose our own project, and I chose to make the bomber again, but with slight changes to make it fit better.
 I picked a cool fabric and, at this point, a lot of my friends said they loved the jacket—and so did I. It sparked something in me, but I didn’t do anything about it until school finished for the semester, and I went back to Sweden for the holiday break.”